gavosb/telegraph/README.md

 Toggle Log-Formatting: Enables log formatting, which will attempt to format the log with spaces between letters, slashes between words, and line-breaks between sentences.
 Time-based, at the moment 0.6 seconds of silence must pass for a space, 1 second for a dash, and 5 seconds for a line-break.

 ## notes
 The sounds are Base64 encoded audio files.
 I don't know why I did this, it seemed cool at the time and saved me a few bytes.
 Bizarre sorcery.
+The downside to this is that they don't play on most mobile browsers.

 ## deployment
 This was initially created with create-react-app, so it's pretty straight forward to deploy.
 Just create a new react app as you would normally with 'npx create-react-app', then pull some npm magic and run 'npm run build'.
 Upload the files to a server somewhere and point nginx or what have you there, using the typical index.html.
 A lets-encrypt cert will do fine for the signalling server.
 Let it redirect normally.
 If there are any complaints by the server, add 'add_header Access-Control-Allow-Origin "example.com";' under location / {} within the port 443 server (an nginx example, obviously).
 This shouldn't be an issue, however.